-- 62. Social protection and job creation/retention is the only refuge for the large segments of society with no financial buffers and is a crucial tool for reducing and preventing poverty, particularly when crises hit.
-During the pandemic, many governments rapidly expanded social protection coverage or benefits, often with digital tools, but many were one-time payments or short-term solutions.
-Most of these additional social protection and job retention measures were implemented in advanced economies with the resources to do so, while in developing countries, many governments now face the prospect of having to roll-back these measures in response to compounding fiscal pressures. - 63.
-In addition, social protection coverage often leaves out those who need it the most, such as informal workers, particularly women.
-For instance, only 28% of persons with significant disabilities have access to disability benefits globally, and only 1% in low-income countries.
-The current global economic slowdown is also likely to force more workers to accept lower quality, poorly paid jobs which lack job security and social protection.
-The need for universal social protection and decent job opportunities will also only grow as the transitions to green and digital economic systems accelerate, and as demographic transitions unfold. - 64.
+62. Social protection and jobs creation and retention is the only refuge for the large segments of society with no financial buffers and is a crucial tool for reducing and preventing poverty, in particular when crises hit.
+During the pandemic, many Governments rapidly expanded social protection coverage or benefits, often with

+- 63. In addition, social protection coverage often excludes those who need it the most, such as informal workers, in particular women.
+For instance, only 28 per cent of persons with significant disabilities have access to disability benefits globally, and only 1 per cent in low-income countries.
+The current global economic slowdown is also likely to force more workers to accept lower quality, poorly paid jobs that lack job security and social protection.
+The need for universal social protection and decent job opportunities will also only grow as the transitions to green and digital economic systems accelerate and as demographic transitions unfold. - 64.
 Despite the devastating impact of today's cascading crises on social protection and livelihood opportunities, these shocks have also highlighted the opportunities for driving progress.
-Right now, there is a window of opportunity to cement some of the gains and learn from positive experiences, with impacts that can cut across the SDGs.
-Social protection that is dynamic in both the coverage and the means of distribution can bolster capabilities to weather crises.
+Right now, there is a window of opportunity to cement some of the gains and learn from positive experiences, with impacts that can cut across the Sustainable Development Goals.
+Social protection that is dynamic in terms of both coverage and the means of distribution can bolster capabilities to weather crises.
 There is also a strong investment case for expanding social protection and supporting job creation: investing in the care economy, for example, could generate 280 million jobs globally, while investing in the green and circular economy could create 100 million jobs, both by 2030.
-The revenue from this job creation could fuel a virtuous cycle that can accelerate just transitions and create more resilient, inclusive, and equitable societies for all.
+The revenue from this job creation could fuel a virtuous cycle that can accelerate just transitions and create more resilient, inclusive and equitable societies for all.
 Despite high up-front costs in some cases, investing in these areas will yield long-term results that far outweigh immediate costs.
 Despite high interest rates, inflation and fragile debt situations, long-term, affordable financing to support social protection and decent job creation opportunities can and must be found.
-The UN Global Accelerator on Jobs and Social Protection for Just Transitions, launched in September 2021, is supporting the design and implementation of inclusive and integrated policies and investment strategies for decent jobs with social protection, to support just transitions for all.
-It also aims to establish national financing frameworks and mobilize public and private domestic and international resources with the aim of expanding social protection to 4 billion people and creating 400 million new, decent jobs by 2030.
+The United Nations Global Accelerator on Jobs and Social Protection for Just Transitions, launched in September 2021, is supporting the design and implementation of inclusive and integrated policies and investment strategies for decent jobs with social protection, to support just transitions for all.
+It also aims to establish national financing frameworks and mobilize public and private domestic and international resources, with the aim of expanding social protection to 4 billion people and creating 400 million new, decent jobs by 2030.

-- Expand investments in social protection floors as a percentage of GDP in national budgets and make institutional changes to promote an integrated approach to achieving adaptive, shock-responsive, and universal social protection and creating new, decent job opportunities in the care, digital, and green economies. - Mobilize political efforts through the UN Global Accelerator on Jobs and Social Protection for Just Transitions to channel funds from international, national, public and private sources, including from the International Financial Institutions towards this aim.
+• Expand investments in social protection floors as a percentage of GDP in national budgets and make institutional changes to promote an integrated approach to achieving adaptive, shock-responsive and universal social protection and creating new, decent job opportunities in the care, digital and green economies.